matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_1.2.x.rst

   any artist's transform can be interrogated with ``artist_instance.get_transform().contains_branch(ax.transData)``

-* Lines added to an axes now take into account their transform when updating the data and view limits.
+* Lines added to an axis now take into account their transform when updating the data and view limits.
 This means transforms can now be used as a pre-transform.
   For instance::